 Behavioural characteristics of a drug addict include:

-- Secrecy – Hiding the amount of drugs they use
+• Secrecy – Hiding the number of drugs they use

-- Frequent mood swings – one minute, they may be very low and anxious; the next, they are energetic and euphoric.
+• Frequent mood swings – one minute, they may be deficient and anxious; the next, they are energetic and euphoric.

-- Committing crime – As addiction progresses, an addict may commit a crime to get money for their drugs.
+• Committing crime – As addiction progresses, a person with an addiction may commit a crime to get money for their drugs, or a crime may be achieved if drugs are in your system at work or when driving.

-- Loss of interest in things they used to enjoy – An addict will be so consumed by their drug use that they lose interest in hobbies, sports, work and spending time with family and friends.
+• Loss of interest in things they used to enjoy – AA people with an addiction will be so consumed by their drug use that they lose interest in hobbies, sports, work and spending time with family and friends.

 Much like any chronic disease, drug addiction is progressive and presents in levels of severity.
 The longer it goes untreated, the more severe the consequences tend to be to the sufferer and their family.

-Why do some people become addicted to drugs and others do not
+Why do some people become addicted to drugs?

-Suffering from drug addiction is as confusing for the person afflicted as it is for those that love and care for them.
-Sadly, despite great advances in science, there is still a great lack of understanding amongst the general public.
+Suffering from drug addiction is as confusing for the person afflicted as it is for those who love and care for them.
+Sadly, despite significant scientific advances, there is still a considerable lack of understanding among the general public.

 Even in recovery circles, there can still be an air of judgment when a recovered person relapses back into active addiction or when a person cannot get clean and sober.
-Often, they are told by their peers that they didn’t do enough, didn’t try hard enough, or didn’t want recovery enough.
-Let’s put this right straight away, drug addiction is not a choice, nor is it the consequence of poor morals, lack of willpower or lack of knowledge.
+Often, they are told by their peers that they didn’t do enough, didn’t try hard enough, or didn’t want sufficient recovery.
+Let’s put this right straight away: drug addiction is not a choice, nor is it the consequence of poor morals, lack of willpower or lack of knowledge.

-Firstly, it is important to realise that everyone is unique and different when answering these pertinent questions.
-Therefore their reasons for becoming addicted can also be very different.
+Firstly, it is essential to realise that everyone is unique and different when answering these pertinent questions.
+Therefore, their reasons for becoming addicted can also be very different.
 There is no single cause or reason for a person becoming addicted to drugs.

 What causes drug addiction?